 As always we will continue to assist attorneys in litigation or ADR by determining divorce income, preparing marital and non-marital balance sheets, preparing life style analysis, preparing forensic accountings and conducting business valuations as part of whatever process your client has chosen to participate in.

-Jen Fletchall and Jeff Brend are American Academy of Matrimonial Law (AAML) Fellows who were trained and certified by the AAML as Arbitrators.
-Jen, Jeff and Greg Papiernik are also certified Mediators.
+Jeff Brend is American Academy of Matrimonial Law (AAML) Fellows who were trained and certified by the AAML as Arbitrators.
+Jeff and Greg Papiernik are also certified Mediators.
 Jeff is the co-chair of the National AAML mediation committee and is one of the teachers for the AAML advanced and basic mediation training classes.
-Jen is on the Collaborative Law Committee of the National AAML and serves on the Board of the Collaborative Law Institute of Illinois.

 Levin & Brend employs three attorney-CPAs, one CPA, one CPA/CFA, one accountant/CFE, and one accountant and a financial analyst who are all trained in taxes, income determination, business valuation and forensic accounting.

-Greg, John, Jen and Jeff are looking forward to courts reopening and returning to some sense of normalcy.
+Greg, John and Jeff are looking forward to courts reopening and returning to some sense of normalcy.
 We strangely miss being peppered on the witness stand with your cross examination questions.

 If you or your clients feel more than physically “stuck” due to the COVID-19 pandemic, contact Levin & Brend and we will be happy to assist in any way…. that complies with all state regulations related to social distancing of course!
 We welcome the opportunity to help resolve an issue or an entire case in a virtual setting with real results.